Meet Our Residents

 Outside of residency, Dr. Bingham is married and has one daughter.
 He enjoys spending time with his family, studying and improving his Spanish, climbing and snowboarding.

-Dr. Jenna Wilson Crain is a licensed naturopathic physician in her first year of residency at NCNM.
-She graduated in 2013 with a certificate in homeopathy.
+Dr. Stephanie Culver is a licensed naturopathic physician completing her first year of residency at NCNM.
+She graduated from NCNM in 2014 with a doctorate in naturopathic medicine and a certificate in natural childbirth.
+Dr. Culver is an Oregon native and is deeply rooted in the community and dedicated to its service.

 Megan Golani, ND

-Dr. Megan Golani is a licensed naturopathic physician in her second–year of residency at NCNM.
-She graduated in 2012 with honors and a certificate in natural childbirth.
+Dr. Megan Golani is a licensed naturopathic physician and midwife in her third year of residency at the National College of Natural Medicine focusing on family and community medicine.
+She graduated from NCNM in 2012 with honors and a certificate in natural childbirth.

 During her studies, Dr. Golani completed a two-year clinical mentorship rotation in women’s health under the direction of Dr. Kimberly Windstar and a six–month internship focusing on chronic disease management and biotherapeutic drainage with Dr. Dickson Thom.
 Additionally, she completed a two-year apprenticeship in women’s health, midwifery, and pediatrics with Dr. Catherine Schaefer in her private practice.
 She also has trained with Tami Kent in holistic pelvic care.